Downed Power Line Safety Tips

 - If an overhead wire falls across your vehicle while you are driving, avoid stopping.
 Instead, continue to drive away from the line.
 If your vehicle stalls, remain calm and stay inside your vehicle until emergency help arrives.

-- Warn others not to touch the vehicle and direct them to call 911 or SDG&E from a safe distance.
+- Warn others not to touch the vehicle and direct them to call 9-1-1 or SDG&E from a safe distance.
+Anyone who comes into contact with the vehicle or the ground around the vehicle can be injured.

 - If you must leave the vehicle for safety reasons, open the door or window and jump clear without touching the vehicle and the ground at the same time.
 Be careful not to fall back against the vehicle and make sure to avoid touching any wires on the ground.